argentsea/docfx/index.md

 ### Code Clarity and Maintenance

 Supportability is about more than operational management.
 It also includes simplicity in understanding application behavior, ease in extending it with new features and requirements, and a natural path to resolving bugs.
-When applications must be supported by teams that are not the original authors, this becomes especially critical.
+When long-lived applications must be supported by teams that are not the original authors, this becomes especially critical.

 The ArgentSea Mapper helps reduce the burden of code maintenance by simplifying data access code.
 The logging functionality can also provide substantial insight to developers, including the dynamic code compilation behind the Mapper, misconfigurations, and data errors.